mozman/ezdxf/docs/source/dxfinternals/acis.rst

     .. attribute:: entities

-        List of all entities as :class:`RawEntity` instances managed by this builder.
+        List of all entities as :class:`SatEntity` instances managed by this builder.

     .. attribute:: bodies

-        List of :class:`RawEntity` instances.
+        List of :class:`SatEntity` instances.
         The `body` entity is always the root entity for an ACIS geometry.

     .. automethod:: dump_sat